 Weekdays in Sucre always started with four hours of Spanish Study (the main reason I had gone to Sucre in the first place).
 After class, I’d walk to Mercado Central to film during the lunch rush.
 Often, I’d end up filming street scenes as I approached the market and as I left the market.

 Every night after shooting, my seven years of assistant editing experience would insist I back up footage immediately.
-Footage was backed up to two separate exteral drives.
+Footage was backed up to two separate external drives.
 After verifying backups, cards were cleared and returned to my bag for a new day of shooting.
 One external drive traveled in my camera bag while the other was placed in my backpack.
 This protected the footage against one of the bags getting stolen.

 Footage organization was paramount.
 I had no intention of editing while traveling; editing a final video would be done once home.
 Because of this, it was important to provide brief descriptions of what footage was on which footage cards.

-Remember when I said I shot about 150 minutes of footage.
 After months of not seeing the footage while spending months conceptualizing what the video might become, I booted up the drives to discover just how much footage I had shot.
 Again, my experiences in reality television post kicked in and I began the process of watching down, marking, and organizing the footage.

-For every unique location or event, I created a stringout of that footage.
+For every unique location or event, I created a string out of that footage.
 Using detailed markers, I then trimmed those sequences down to just the best of the footage from those events.
-As I edited, I'd pull up these trimmed sequences to select shots, cut in selects, and review footage again.
+As I edited, I’d pull up these trimmed sequences to select shots, cut in selects, and review footage again.

 Throughout the edit, I began to see the video was lacking a visual element that could tie all the meals and food vendors together.
 While watching the footage, I discovered footage of a plywood board spray painted with the daily menu of the cafeteria.
 I had shot this board from every angle.